phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Servo Loop Challenge](/images/arduino-block/lesson-4/servo-loop-challenge-a.gif)

-b) Hoop up 2 leds, one will go on when the Servo is going one way the other will go on when the servo is going the other way.
+b) Hoop up two LEDs, one will go on when the Servo is going one way the other will go on when the servo is going the other way.

 ![Servo Loop Challenge](/images/arduino-block/lesson-4/servo-loop-challenge-b.gif)